-During the school closure period, working papers may be obtained on Tuesdays and Thursdays from 9 a.m. to 11 a.m. at the Brockton Public Schools administrative offices located at 43 Crescent Street.
+Working papers may be obtained on Tuesdays and Thursdays from 2:30 to 4 p.m. at the Brockton Public Schools administrative offices located at 43 Crescent Street.
 Students must ring the front door bell and wait until they are buzzed in by a staff member.
 Due to social distancing restrictions, we can only allow one student in at a time.
 If there is a line of students waiting to be served, please wait a minimum of six feet behind the person in front of you.

 Here are the guidelines as provided through the Massachusetts Department of Public Health and the Massachusetts Attorney General's Office (which oversee the young workers' program).